officialYogesh/analyzing-public-perception-and-engagement-with-climate-change-on-reddit/README.md

 ## Dataset

-Place the `final_dataset.csv` file in the project directory.
+Place the `final_dataset.csv`and `misinformation_prediction.csv` file in the project directory.
 This file contains the Reddit comments and posts data used for sentiment analysis.

 ## Running the Code